 Broadly speaking, a high degree of dependence on food imports (including food aid) and imported inputs such as fertilizers and feed signals greater exposure to international food price shocks and to supply shocks along international supply chains.
-That said, import dependence does not necessarily imply a high degree of direct exposure to chokepoint disruption if imports do not rely on key chokepoints (there may still be indirect chokepoint risk - the interconnectedness

-Import dependence does not necessarily imply a high degree of direct exposure to chokepoint disruption of international markets means that a supply stoppage in a major crop-growing region could, for example, affect food prices in a given country even if that country is not importing from the producer in question).
+That said, import dependence does not necessarily imply a high degree of direct exposure to chokepoint disruption if imports do not rely on key chokepoints (there may still be indirect chokepoint risk - the interconnectedness of international markets means that a supply stoppage in a major crop-growing region could, for example, affect food prices in a given country even if that country is not importing from the producer in question).

-&lt;sup>257 The CH-FSD draws on data from the CH-MAT; as such, quantitative measures of chokepoint exposure in this chapter refer to maritime chokepoints.
+&lt;sup>258 The CH-FSD draws on data from the CH-MAT; as such, quantitative measures of chokepoint exposure in this chapter refer to maritime chokepoints.

-&lt;sup>258 Kornher, L. and Kalkuhl, M. (2015), A Typology for Price-related Food and Nutrition Risks and Policy Responses, FOODSECURE Technical Paper No. 5, http://www3.lei.wur.nl/FoodSecurePublications/TP5\Kalkuhl\15\Sept.pdf (accessed 28 Feb.
+&lt;sup>259 Kornher, L. and Kalkuhl, M. (2015), A Typology for Price-related Food and Nutrition Risks and Policy Responses, FOODSECURE Technical Paper No. 5, http://www3.lei.wur.nl/FoodSecurePublications/TP5\Kalkuhl\15\Sept.pdf (accessed 28 Feb.
 2017).